TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 Generally, a distinction is made between approximating the time derivative and approximating the spatial derivative.
 The whole approximation process is done in two steps:

 1. Approximate the spatial derivative first.
-This step is called the {\bf semi discretization} step and leads to a system of first order ODEs.
+This step is called the **semi discretization** step and leads to a system of first order ODEs.
 2. The resulting system of ODEs is approximated by means of time integration.
-This step has been dealt with in Chapter~\ref{ch:ode}.
+This step has been dealt with in Chapter {ref}`numerical_modelling`.

 This two-step process is called the **method of lines** (MOL)[^mol].

 [^mol]: The origin of the name <u>method of lines</u> is best illustrated at [page](https://en.wikipedia.org/wiki/Method_of_lines#mediaviewer/File:Method\_of\_lines.gif).

-A number of methods have been proposed to approximate spatial derivatives.
+A number of methods have been proposed in the field of numerical mathematics to approximate spatial derivatives.
 Popular methods are the finite difference, finite volume and finite element methods.
 In this chapter, we restrict ourselves to one of the most natural approximations in hydraulic engineering, namely, the finite difference method.
 But see also Chapter {ref}`finite_element_method`.

 ## Finite difference method

 The basic methodology of the **finite difference method** (FDM) is to approximate the spatial derivatives with **differences** of the unknowns on the grid.
-A variety of different approximations are possible and the choice depends on the desired accuracy (see also Chapter {ref}`numerical_modelling`).
+A variety of different approximations are possible and the choice depends on the desired accuracy (consult Chapter {ref}`numerical_modelling` for further clarification).

 Recall the definition of the partial derivative::